maxfortune93/title_normaliser/README.md

     mvn test
 ```

-The NormaliserTest class contains unit tests to verify the functionality of the Normaliser class:
+The `NormaliserTest` class contains unit tests to verify the functionality of the `Normaliser` class with different similarity algorithms:

 ```java
 package org.example;